Yanita Yancheva Flaunts Pert Derriere In Skintight Leggings

 ➲ Aʀᴇ ʏᴏᴜ ʀᴇᴀᴅʏ ᴛᴏ WIN? ✖️➕✖️ @bodyengineers ???? ➲ ????’???????? ???????????????? ???????????????? ???????????? ???????? ???????????? ???????? ????????????, ???????????? ???????????????????? ???? ???????????????????????????? ???????????????? ???????????? ???????????????? ???????? ???????????? ???????????????????????????? ????’???? ???????????????????????????? ???????? ???????????????? ???????????????????? ! ???? www.engineered-life.com ????????????
 Location ➲ Gym: @fitnessflais #motivation #befit #behealty #getstrong

-In the post’s caption, the social media sensation gave her fans instructions for a giveaway, noting that they must state the style of her leggings in the comments section in order to win.
+In the post’s caption, the social media sensation gave her fans instructions for a giveaway, noting that they must state the style of her leggings in the comments section to receive the same activewear that she had on in the picture.
 She also implied that the photo was taken at the fitness center, Fitness Flais.

-Fans were quick to fulfill Yanit’s request, with many noting that her bottoms were Body Engineers’s AZTEC Seamless High-Waisted Leggings.
+Fans were quick to fulfill Yanita’s request, with many noting that her bottoms were Body Engineers’s AZTEC Seamless High-Waisted Leggings.
 Quite a few of her admirers also took the time to shower her with compliments.

 “[A]bsolutely gorgeous as always,” wrote one fan, adding a string of heart-eye, fire, and pink heart emoji to the comment.